Former CEO Says Lessons from Last Recession Can Help Businesses Today

 In my experience leading companies through bankruptcy, here are the lessons I learned:

 - Cash flow management and communicating with your lender is critical.
 The government is putting in place disaster relief loans for which your company may be eligible.
+More legislation is on the horizon.

 - Crisis communication is even more important.
 Setting the proper tone at the top and providing a calming hope to your employees is critical.